Aversa railway station

 Aversa railway station (Stazione di Aversa) serves the town and comune of Aversa, in the region of Campania, southern Italy.
 Opened in 1867, it forms the junction between the Rome–Formia–Naples railway and the Naples–Foggia railway.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 Most train services are operated by Trenitalia.
 Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.

-Some train services are operated by MetroCampania NordEst (MCNE), which is owned by the Consorzio UnicoCampania group.

 Location

 Aversa railway station is situated at Piazza Giuseppe Mazzini, at the eastern edge of the town centre.

 History

 The station was opened on 7 May 1867, upon the inauguration of the Naples–Caserta section of the Naples–Foggia railway.

 Train services

 The station is served by the following services (incomplete):